APLMOOC/APLMOOC/docs/course/ch7/part6.md

 ## Activating Tatin

-Tatin comes with Dyalog APL, and can be activated using the ``]Activate`` system command.
+Tatin comes with Dyalog APL, and can be activated using the ``]Activate`` user command.

 ```apl
       ]Activate tatin